Programming & Data Processing

 How to Wrap Text Around List Items Online: A Complete Guide to Prefixes, Suffixes, Delimiters, and Bulk Formatting

-You have a plain list of values — email addresses, usernames, product IDs, or database entries — and you need each item wrapped with specific text on the left and right.
-Maybe you need to turn a list of strings into a SQL IN clause, surround each item with HTML tags, or add quotes and commas for a CSV-compatible format.
-Doing this manually for dozens or hundreds of items is tedious and error-prone.
+Say you've got a plain list of values — email addresses, usernames, product IDs, whatever — and you need to stick specific text before and after each one.
+Maybe you're turning a list of strings into a SQL IN clause, wrapping items in HTML tags, or adding quotes and commas so the data plays nice with CSV.
+Doing this by hand for dozens or hundreds of items gets old fast, and you'll inevitably miss a quote or drop a comma somewhere.

-The Wrap Text Around Items tool on wtools.com solves this problem instantly.
-Paste your list, define left and right text, set a delimiter, and get formatted output in seconds — no coding required.
+The Wrap Text Around Items tool on wtools.com takes care of this.
+Paste your list, define the left and right text, pick a delimiter, and you get formatted output in seconds.
+No code to write.

-Wrapping text around list items is the process of adding a prefix (left text) and a suffix (right text) to every item in a list.
-Optionally, you also define a delimiter that separates each wrapped item in the output.
+It's the process of adding a prefix (left text) and a suffix (right text) to every item in a list.
+You can also set a delimiter to separate each wrapped item in the output.

 apple